Scrip: Land scrip (United States)

 Land scrip was a right to purchase federal public domain land in the United States, a common form of investment in the 19th century.
 As a type of federal aid to local governments or private corporations, Congress would grant land in lieu of cash.
 Most of the time the grantee did not seek to acquire any actual land but rather would sell the right to claim the land to private investors in the form of scrip.
 Often the land title was finalized only after the scrip was resold several times utilizing land agents also called warrant brokers.
 These grants came in the form of railroad land grants, university land grants, and grants to veterans for war service.

+Land scrip (Canada)

+In 19th-century Western Canada, the federal government devised a system of land grants.
+Notes in the form of money scrip (valued at $160 or $240) or land scrip, valued at 160 acre or 240 acre, were offered to Métis people in exchange for their Aboriginal rights.
+Scrip was also issued to white settlers and members of the North-West Mounted Police.
+Land was claimed at a Dominion Lands Act office, often being far from where the Métis lived.
+The available land was located in northern Saskatchewan, Alberta, and Manitoba as opposed to the Métis' more southern homeland.
+Monetary scrip was also issued.
+Many Métis sold their scrip to land speculators at prices far below their actual worth, with estimates placing the amount of scrip sold as high as 12,560 (out of 14,849).